 How to Verify a Military or Veteran Charity is Real

 Anyone can make something look good on paper or on the Internet.
-All you need is an official looking logo and a name that elicits trust.
+All you need is an official-looking logo and a name that elicits trust.
 But if you are giving someone money, it’s your duty to know where your money is going.
-Even if a charity claims to give money to military families or veterans, they may put much more than they give into their own pockets.
-Here are some ways you can verify a military charity is legitimate before you give them any of your hard earned money.
+Even if a charity claims to give money to military families or veterans, they may put much more than they give in to their own pockets.
+Here are some ways you can verify a military charity is legitimate before you give them any of your hard-earned money.

-Are they registered with the state and federal government?
-All legitimate charities should be registered with the state and federal government.
+All legitimate charities should be registered with the state and the federal government.
 Use a search engine to look for “your state + charity list“.
 That link will take you to Illinois, where I live.
-Just change the state to your state and verify the charity is listed with your state attorney general’s office, or other regulatory office (each state has different requirements).
+Just change the state to your state and verify the charity is listed with your state attorney general’s office, or another regulatory office (each state has different requirements).

 Legitimate charities aren’t afraid to open their books to the public.
 They understand that if they are running a true charity, the vast majority of their income will go right out the door to support their cause.
-There are several third party websites which monitor charities and give them a score based on how much money they spend on their mission compared to how much goes to things like overhead, fundraising, and employees.
+There are several third-party websites that monitor charities and give them a score based on how much money they spend on their mission compared to how much goes to things like overhead, fundraising, and employees.
 Here are a few sites to check before ever sending any money to a charity:

 When researching charities on the above sites, be sure to look for a charity rating and see if there is information on how the funds are used.

 I never give money over the phone.
 Ever.
 I always ask the caller for a website where I can research the company or organization before I make any contributions.
 Any respectable organization will be happy to give you their website, and some will even direct you to locations on the site where you can find information about how they solicit and spend contributions.
 If an organization doesn’t have a website or tries to avoid giving me the information, I politely decline their solicitation and request to be permanently removed from their calling list.

-Avoid the hard sell.
 Most organizations that do sales over the phone have scripts for everything.
 They read the pitch and go down their list.
 If you ask a question, they have a response on their list ready to go.
 These scripts are tested and they have them down to a science.
 The only way to win is to be persistent and avoid a hard sell.
 Don’t ever commit to giving money until you have a chance to review the organization before you give any money.